arprince/vte/README.md

 syntax errors in the terminal.
 No more scrolling up for days in order to find your error!
 Hope you like it!

 ### Install
-Download files and store in folder in desired location\n Unfortunatly, you need to install dev tools to get it running, so for ubuntu:
+Download files and store in folder in desired location

+Unfortunatly, you need to install dev tools to get it running, so for ubuntu:
 ```
 sudo apt-get install gtk-doc-tools autoconf libtool libglib2.0.dev intltool